Autism in Women Signs, Causes, and Diagnosis

 10. Stimming.

-Stimming is referred to as repetitive behavior.
+Stimming is referred to as repetitive behaviour.
 For instance, hand flapping, repetition of words or phrases, and rocking or spinning.
 These are the parts of self-steaming.
 In females, you can see pacing, hair twirling, skin picking, feet rubbing, etc. People with autism tend to stim more than normal people.

 Cause of autism in women

-The cause of autism is not yet found exactly but the research indicates that these may be the possible cause of autism.
+The cause of autism is not yet found exactly, but the research indicates that these may be the possible cause of autism.

-• certain genetic mutations in the hierarchy
+• specific genetic mutations in the hierarchy

-• Being born to more aging parents
+• Being born to more ageing parents

 • Mother’s history of viral infections